Skip to main content

 boolean

-Requires include_transitive: true.
 When true, each entry in transitive.packages[] also carries an importers array showing every upstream package that pulls it in.
-Off by default — enabling it roughly quadruples envelope size on heavy graphs.
+If max_depth is omitted, this also requests the full transitive block.
+Off by default because enabling it roughly quadruples envelope size on heavy graphs.

 number